gitter-badger/greycrypt/README.md

 * It has not been tested with all cloud providers.
 I have tested it with Google Drive and (to a lesser extent) Dropbox.
-* It does not work on Linux, mainly because I have not decided how to deal with its case-sensitive filesystem - greycrypt prefers case-insensitive mode.
+* It does not work on Linux, mainly because I have not decided how to deal with its case-sensitive filesystem - GreyCrypt prefers case-insensitive mode.
 I welcome PRs that address this.
 * I am not a crypto expert, so some parts of the implementation may be insecure.
-I welcome an audit or suggests from a trained crypto engineer.
+I welcome an audit or suggestions from a trained crypto engineer.
 * GreyCrypt can remove files; if you remove a file in a synced directory, other systems that are syncing that file will remove it as well.
 GreyCrypt uses the system trash/recycling bin, but its important to